 For me, that type of response and support meant finding value in their perspective that is showing up on the page.
 I probably heard that from Julie too, but I can’t remember exactly where.

 This isn’t always easy, you guys.
-My oldest son and I are on opposite sides of quite a few current social issues.
+My oldest son and I are on opposite sides of quite a few social issues.
 And I mean OP-PO-SITE.
 It’s challenging to swallow my own perspective and not try to force my way of thinking onto him.
+(Morals!
+Values!
+I’m required to download those onto him!)
 Again, there isn’t a magical Eat Me cookie that makes this personal growth easy.
 But there is Lindt’s sea salt chocolate bar and that’s a close second.